Piano Fantasy

 This is why building a steady underlying pulse you can actually feel comes first, and the rubato comes after.
 The metronome work is not the opposite of expressive playing.
 It is what makes expressive playing possible later, once the pulse is internal and you no longer need the click to find it.

 When the pulse is reliable, you can lean on it.
 You can take time, knowing exactly where you are taking it from and where it has to come back.
+You take time knowing where it has to come back — and what you are leaning toward across that stretch is the point the phrase is leaning toward.

 What the Listener Actually Hears